Frank Sinatra: 1960–1970: Reprise years

-"Retirement" and return (1970–1981)
+1970–1981: "Retirement" and return

 In 1970, Sinatra released Watertown, a critically acclaimed concept album, with music by Bob Gaudio (of the Four Seasons) and lyrics by Jake Holmes.
 However, it sold a mere 30,000 copies that year and reached a peak chart position of 101.

-He left Caesars Palace in September that year after an incident in which executive Sanford Waterman pulled a gun on him.
-He performed several charity concerts with Count Basie at the Royal Festival Hall in London.
+Sinatra left Caesars Palace in September of that year after an incident in which executive Sanford Waterman pulled a gun on him.
+Sinatra performed several charity concerts with Count Basie at the Royal Festival Hall in London.
 On November 2, 1970, Sinatra recorded the last songs for Reprise Records before his self-imposed retirement, announced the following June at a concert in Hollywood to raise money for the Motion Picture and TV Relief Fund.
-He gave a "rousing" performance of "That's Life", and finished the concert with a Matt Dennis and Earl Brent song, "Angel Eyes" which he had recorded on the Only The Lonely album in 1958.
-He sang the last line."'Scuse me while I disappear."
-The spotlight went dark and he left the stage.
-He told LIFE journalist Thomas Thompson that "I've got things to do, like the first thing is not to do anything at all for eight months ... maybe a year", while Barbara Sinatra later said that Sinatra had grown "tired of entertaining people, especially when all they really wanted were the same old tunes he had long ago become bored by".
-While he was in retirement, President Richard Nixon asked him to perform at a Young Voters Rally in anticipation of the upcoming campaign.
-Sinatra obliged and chose to sing "My Kind of Town" for the rally held in Chicago on October 20, 1972.
+He gave a "rousing" performance of "That's Life", and finished the concert with a Matt Dennis and Earl Brent song, "Angel Eyes", which Sinatra had recorded on the Only the Lonely album in 1958.
+He sang the last line. "'Scuse me while I disappear."
+The spotlight went dark, and he left the stage.

+Sinatra told LIFE journalist Thomas Thompson, "I've got things to do, like the first thing is not to do anything at all for eight months ... maybe a year", while Barbara Sinatra later said that Sinatra had grown "tired of entertaining people, especially when all they really wanted were the same old tunes he had long ago become bored by".
+Around this time, Sinatra designed Villa Maggio, a holiday home and retreat near Palm Desert.
+While he was in retirement, President Richard Nixon asked Sinatra to perform at a Young Voters Rally in anticipation of the upcoming campaign.
+He obliged and chose to sing "My Kind of Town" for the rally held in Chicago on October 20, 1972.